 The decision-maker at trial is either a judge or jury of between six and 12 individuals.
-Either party to a damages claim has a constitutional right to request a jury in most circumstances.
+In most circumstances, either party to a damages claim has a constitutional right to request a jury.

 Damages, costs and funding

-Damages are calculated as the difference between (1) the plaintiff’s financial position “but for” the antitrust violation and (2) the plaintiff’s actual financial position as a result of the antitrust violation.
-For instance, in price fixing cases damages are calculated as the difference between the price a buyer did pay and the price it would have paid without the violation.
-With limited exceptions, the actual amount of damages is tripled, or trebled, to calculate total recovery.
+Damages are calculated as the difference between (1) the plaintiff’s financial position ‘but for’ the antitrust violation and (2) the plaintiff’s actual financial position as a result of the antitrust violation.
+For instance, damages in price-fixing cases are calculated as the difference between the price a buyer actually paid and the price it would have paid absent the violation.
+With few exceptions, the actual amount of damages is tripled, or trebled, to calculate total recovery.
 Damages also are subject to mandatory post-judgment interest awards and the provision of pre-judgment interest dating back to service of the complaint if the defendant acted in bad faith to delay the proceedings.

 Yes, defendants may be held jointly and severally liable for antitrust violations when their concerted actions caused harm to the plaintiff.

-Defendants may not seek contribution from co-defendants or third parties, although judgment sharing agreements are generally permissible.
-Indemnification from other parties may be possible, but only for defendants who are “innocent actors”.
+Defendants may not seek contribution from co-defendants or third parties, but judgment-sharing agreements are generally permissible.
+Indemnification from other parties may be possible, but only for defendants who are ‘innocent actors’.

-In the United States, prevailing parties may recover costs (eg, court fees, transcript fees, printing and copying fees, witness fees), but each party generally pays its own attorney’s fees regardless of case outcome.
-Under section 4 of the Clayton Act, however, prevailing plaintiffs in private antitrust damages actions may recover reasonable attorney’s fees and costs.
-Similarly, a “substantially prevailing” plaintiff suing for injunctive relief under section 16 of the Clayton Act may recover a reward for reasonable attorney’s fees.
+Generally, prevailing parties may recover costs (e.g., court fees, transcript fees, printing and copying fees, witness fees), but each party generally pays its own attorney’s fees regardless of case outcome.
+Under Section 4 of the Clayton Act, however, prevailing plaintiffs in private antitrust damages actions may recover reasonable attorney’s fees and costs.
+Similarly, a ‘substantially prevailing’ plaintiff suing for injunctive relief under Section 16 of the Clayton Act may recover a reward for reasonable attorney’s fees.
 Prevailing defendants are typically not entitled to recover attorney’s fees.

-Courts have the ability to limit the recovery of costs under certain circumstances, such as when the prevailing party’s costs are unreasonably large, where the prevailing party should be penalised for unnecessarily prolonging trial or injecting unmeritorious issues, where the prevailing party’s recovery is so insignificant that the judgment amounts to a victory for the opposing party, and cases that are “close and difficult”.
+Courts have the ability to limit the recovery of costs under certain circumstances, such as when the prevailing party’s costs are unreasonably large, when the prevailing party should be penalised for unnecessarily prolonging the trial or injecting unmeritorious issues, when the prevailing party’s recovery is so insignificant that the judgment amounts to a victory for the opposing party, and cases that are ‘close and difficult’.